Meet Gale!

 This is an evolving answer!
 There are tools that I like better to convey different moods, and some feel easier than others because I’ve practiced more.
 I love to play around and find new tools and methods that work for what I’m trying to show.
 So don’t feel like there’s one thing you need to use if you want to make comics – the answer is different for everyone.

 That said!
 Right now, I thumbnail and pencil my pages digitally in two programs, Clip Studio and Procreate.
 When I inked BSC pages, I was using 11×17 vellum bristol paper, a G nib (for most of my lines), Deleter 4 black ink, a brush pen (for thicker lines), and Deleter 2 whiteout, which I would then scan in, clean up, and letter with Photoshop (complicated!).
-I went fully digital for my most recent graphic novel, Freestyle, and would love to go back to using paper again soon.
-Point is, processes keep changing, and figuring out what you like is part of the fun.
+You can see what those pages looked like here!

 I have a great idea for a book!
 Will you illustrate it for me?